loozhengyuan/octo/README.md

 ## Quickstart

 ### Creating a service account
+_Note: If you're running on an Google Compute Engine, you may skip this section._

 First, [create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating) for use.
 The minimum required IAM roles are:
 - `Logs Writer`
 - `Pub/Sub Publisher`